lab1521/NeatyHTML/README.md

 Cleans up your HTML.
 Useful for writing content or blogs that accepts HTML markup.
 Requires the PHP tidy class.
 Please install this extension first.

 Accepting HTML contents (with markups/tags included etc.) on your website is somewhat a concern regarding the security of your website and its users.
-The dreaded XSS or Cross Site Scripting is always a treat.
-However with the power of open source we can keep up with common treats and mitigate the issues for safekeeping our websites or blogs.
+The dreaded XSS or Cross Site Scripting is always a threat.
+However with the power of open source we can keep up with common threats and mitigate the issues for safekeeping our websites or blogs.

 ## Installation